-If you could only have one of the following for your child(ren), which would you choose, health insurance or an expanded tax deduction?
+If you could only have one of the following for your child(ren), which would you choose, health insurance or an expanded free online tax deduction?

 The government just made this choice for you and you’re getting a bigger tax credit as a poor attempt to compensate for the expiration of funding for the Children’s Health Insurance program — nine million children are losing their coverage as a result.

 Meanwhile the expanded child tax credit is only temporary, only good for about seven years, according to the Tax and Jobs Act that President Donald Trump signed into law last week.

 If anything, the child and dependent care tax credit has gotten more complicated, and appears to favor families with younger children, along with the wealthy.

 Families with children would see their taxes fall, on average, by $2,570 in 2018.
 The poorest 20% of families would see a tax cut averaging $210 until 2027, after which point all but $50 of the cut would evaporate.